Kempegowda International Airport: Cargo facilities

 The airport has 3 cargo terminals.
 One is operated by AISATS Ltd. (Air India Singapore Airport Terminal Services Limited) and includes a facility for storing pharmaceuticals.
 DHL and Blue Dart Aviation jointly operate a 221000 ft2 terminal.

 The third cargo terminal is operated by Menzies Aviation Bobba (Bangalore) Pvt.
 Ltd, a joint venture between Menzies Aviation and Bobba Group (a sales agency for Lufthansa Cargo).
 The 170000 ft2 cargo terminal began operations in May 2008.
 Additionally, a greenfield domestic cargo terminal spanning 305000 ft2 opened in February 2025.
 Combined, the terminal has the capacity to handle 680000 t tons of cargo annually.

-Altogether, the airport has the capacity to process upto 1400000 t of cargo annually and currently sees ~450000 t handled per year.
+Altogether, the airport has the capacity to process up to 1400000 t of cargo annually and currently sees ~450000 t handled per year.
 The airport processes the highest amount of perishable cargo in the country.

 BIAL inaugurated a separate cargo village in December 2008.
 The village is spread over 11 acre and includes office spaces, conference rooms, a cafeteria for staff and parking space for nearly 80 trucks.